Kong/docs.konghq.com/app/_src/gateway/production/tracing/index.md

 ## Propagation

-The tracing API support to propagate the following headers:
+The tracing API supports propagating the following headers:
 - `w3c` - [W3C trace context](https://www.w3.org/TR/trace-context/)
 - `b3`, `b3-single` - [Zipkin headers](https://github.com/openzipkin/b3-propagation)
 - `jaeger` - [Jaeger headers](https://www.jaegertracing.io/docs/client-libraries/#propagation-format)
 - `ot` - [OpenTracing headers](https://github.com/opentracing/specification/blob/master/rfc/trace_identifiers.md)

-The tracing API will detect the propagation format from the headers, and will use the appropriate format to propagate the span context.
+The tracing API detects the propagation format from the headers, and uses the appropriate format to propagate the span context.
-If no appropriate format is found, then will fallback to the default format, which can be specified.
+If no appropriate format is found, it falls back to the default format, which can be user-specified.

-The propagation api works for both the OpenTelemetry plugin and the Zipkin plugin.
+The propagation API works for both the OpenTelemetry plugin and the Zipkin plugin.